 One of Rome’s most distinctive traits are its small fountains.
 They are everywhere in the city and offer free, fresh drinking water.

-Spot the difference at the twin churches in Piazza del Popolo
+Spot the difference between the twin churches of Piazza del Popolo

 Check out a column that tells a story

-See the portrait of every Pope in St Paolo fuori le mura
+See the portrait of every Pope in San Paolo fuori le mura

 Check out Rome zoo